jaetask/minimal-14kb-website/README.md

 - Must only support modern browsers..
     - MS don't support IE6/7/8/9 so why should I?
 - SVG images where possible, preferably inline.
+    - do we even need images?
+[See this video](https://www.youtube.com/watch?v=JSaMl2OKjfQ)
 - Must be fully unit tested
 - Can use JS templating if required, i.e. responding to new pages via ajax JSON response but templates MUST be compiled in build process.
 Never send a templating engine to the browser.
 - Must be built by CI, Jenkins, Travis etc